paperclippete/Milestone3/readme.md

 There was a 400 error in the console for the favicon.
 I created a favicon.

-There have been several issues throughout development with my JS code breaking, I worked hard using console.logs and debuggers to pinpoint errors and fix them.
-There shouldn't be any errors displaying in the console.
+There is a known issue with the 'back' button on the view recipe pages, as they return to the main search page in this instance they require form resubmission.
+I have looked into this in various developer support resources but have yet to find a fix.
+Essentially I want to go back and refresh the page automatically for the user, just like using the browser back button.

 When a user liked a recipe and then clicked the back button it took them back to view recipe with an active like recipe button again.
 I fixed this by searching the current url for 'like_recipe', if it was located the back button would go back by 2 pages.

+There have been several issues throughout development with my JS code breaking, I worked hard using console.logs and debuggers to pinpoint errors and fix them.
+There shouldn't be any errors displaying in the console except for the above 500 error, intermittently.

 There was a security issue related to the app.py view where the database string was returned in the URL.
 This could enable people to find and access the dtabase.
 I quickly fixed the URL parameter to be the user._id rather than users._id.